 About the Foundation

-The relationship between the Foundation and the entities supported is increasingly assisted by the analyst team at AKO Capital.
-From the perspective of the Foundation, the application of the analyst team’s business analysis skills is valuable and provides a more professional and value-added interface between the Foundation and the entities supported.
-For the analyst team it leads to greater pride in AKO Capital, a more holistic view on life and greater humility; a key success factor in the investment management industry.
+Mirroring the long-term thinking and investment strategy of AKO Capital, the Foundation aims to be a significant and reliable partner to its beneficiaries, and generally seeks multi-year relationships with them.
+The relationship between the Foundation and the entities it supports is further assisted by involvement of the analyst team at AKO Capital.
+From the perspective of the Foundation, the application of the analyst team’s business analysis skills represents a valuable additional resource, improving the quality of the interface between the Foundation and its beneficiaries.
+For the analyst team it leads to greater pride in AKO Capital, together with a more holistic view on life and greater humility – key success factors in the investment management industry.

-The Foundation does not seek applications for grants and will generally not make grants in response to unsolicited applications received.
+The Foundation adopts a highly proactive approach to grant-making; accordingly, it does not seek applications for grants, and does not make grants in response to unsolicited applications.

 For more information about AKO Capital, please click here.